 The Spain-based filmmakers tell their story without words, using a small puffball character to represent how Parkinson’s can derail your day.
 In the film, the puffball causes the main character to drop her brush while painting and, later, to fall over mid-yoga pose.
 She tries to rid herself of the pest in various ways but eventually accepts that the little creature is here to stay; she sits quietly, drinking her drink with the puffball on her shoulder.

 Aiming to highlight short films by students, amateurs and professionals, the 2022 Brain Film Fest has invited participants to submit projects revolving around the brain and the mind – and audiences are called upon to vote for their favourites until 13 March.
 Con P de Parkinson, which is committed to raising awareness of Parkinson’s and its impact on women, has urged readers to cast their votes, saying: “Don’t give up.”

-For more information about living well with Parkinson’s, visit the EPDA website.
+For more information about living well with Parkinson’s, visit Parkinson’s Europe website.